 Together with other electrolytes, magnesium regulates diverse biochemical reactions in the body.
 Magnesium plays a role in the active transport of calcium and potassium ions across cell membranes.
 This makes magnesium vital to nerve impulse conductions, muscle contractions and normal heart rhythms.

 Magnesium, working with calcium, also contributes to the structural development of bone and is required for the synthesis of DNA, RNA and the antioxidant glutathione.

 Magnesium is very important for heart health.
 The highest amount of magnesium within the whole body is in the heart, specifically within the heart’s left ventricle.
 Magnesium works with calcium to support proper blood pressure levels and prevent hypertension.

-8. Prevents Migraine Headaches
+8. Prevents Migraines

-Because magnesium is involved in neurotransmitter function and blood circulation, it can help control migraine headache pain by releasing pain-reducing hormones and reducing vasoconstriction, or constriction of the blood vessels that raises blood pressure.
+Could low magnesium levels be contributing to your migraine headaches?
+Because magnesium is involved in neurotransmitter function and blood circulation, it can help control pain due to migraines by releasing pain-reducing hormones and reducing vasoconstriction, or constriction of the blood vessels that raises blood pressure.

 9. Helps Prevent Osteoporosis

+What is magnesium good for when it comes to bone health?
 Magnesium is needed for proper bone formation and influences the activities of osteoblasts and osteoclasts that build healthy bone density.

 Magnesium also plays a role in balancing blood concentrations of vitamin D, which is a major regulator of bone homeostasis.
-A higher magnesium intake correlates with increased bone mineral density in both men and women according to several studies.
+A higher magnesium intake correlates with increased bone mineral density in both men and women, according to several studies.

 Best Food Sources of Magnesium